 In the present paper, it is assumed to be previously manufactured (it could simply consist on a deterministic pseudorandom computer program), and is included into the experimental setup prior to the starting of the experiment: prior to the entire succession of measurement pairs.
-It will start producing the mentioned pairs from a {}``seed'' defined by a set of parameters which we represent by the initial condition $\Lambda$.
-The introduction of this deterministic selection device, $P$, which is working independently of the rest of system $E$, will be a crucial point all along the present paper.
+It will start producing the mentioned pairs from a ``seed'' defined by a set of parameters which we represent by the initial condition $\Lambda$.
+Notice, then, that our device $P$ can be designed, in particular, in such a way that the series of pseudorandom choices is fixed, i.e., if we repeat the measurement with a new set of $N$ particles, while the starting $\Lambda$ is the same as for the previous set, $P$ will produce exactly the same series of direction choices.
+The introduction of this deterministic selection device, which is working independently of the rest of system $E$, will be a crucial point all along the present paper.